MINE-Lab-ND/MINE-Lab-ND/_pages/openings.md

 ## Application Process
 If you are interested, please complete this **[Google Form](https://forms.gle/your-form-link)** and provide a brief introduction, your background, and research interests.
 Yue Huang (**[yhuang3@nd.edu](mailto:yhuang3@nd.edu)**) is responsible for reviewing applications and handling related inquiries.

-**🔗 Join us to collaborate and advance the frontiers of AI research!**
+**Join us to collaborate and advance the frontiers of AI research!**